seananthonycarter/dotnetcore-xp-sxa-demo/README.md

 # dotnetcore-xp-sxa-demo

 ## About this Solution
-This solution has been created as an exercise in using Headless SXA with .NET Core on XP.
-You can refer to the [walkthrough: Using the Getting Started template with SXA](https://doc.sitecore.com/xp/en/developers/hd/latest/sitecore-headless-development/walkthrough--using-the-getting-started-template-with-sxa.html) and follow the steps and commit history to see the changes I made to the boilerplate solution that is created via the [Walkthrough: Using the Getting Started template](https://doc.sitecore.com/xp/en/developers/hd/latest/sitecore-headless-development/walkthrough--using-the-getting-started-template.html)
+This solution has been created as an exercise in using Headless SXA with .NET Core on Sitecore Platform DXP aka XP.
+You can refer to the [walkthrough: Using the Getting Started template with SXA](https://doc.sitecore.com/xp/en/developers/hd/latest/sitecore-headless-development/walkthrough--using-the-getting-started-template-with-sxa.html) and follow the steps with reference to the [commit history](https://github.com/seananthonycarter/dotnetcore-xp-sxa-demo/commits/master/) of this repo to see the changes I made to the boilerplate solution that is created via the [Walkthrough: Using the Getting Started template](https://doc.sitecore.com/xp/en/developers/hd/latest/sitecore-headless-development/walkthrough--using-the-getting-started-template.html)
 I have borrowed from the  [XM Cloud ASP.NET Core Starter Kit](https://github.com/Sitecore/xmcloud-starter-dotnet) for the .NET Core solution changes required.

-For simplicity, this solution does not implement Sitecore Helix conventions for solution architecture.
+This solution does not implement Sitecore Helix conventions for solution architecture.
 As you begin building your Sitecore solution, you should review [Sitecore Helix](https://helix.sitecore.net/) and the [Sitecore Helix Examples](https://sitecore.github.io/Helix.Examples/) for guidance on implementing a modular solution architecture.

 ## TODO and Known Issues
 > [!CAUTION]
 > This is not a starter project, rather it's an example of the approach you might take to create your own starter project using similar steps.
-Currently it works in editing host mode using an example site which I have serialised alongside the solution code:
+The project includes an example site which renders in editing host mode (uses .NET Core rending host for the display part):

 ![Experience Editor](experience-editing.jpg?raw=true "Experience Editor with XM Cloud Demo")

+The demo site has been serialised alongside the solution code.

 The following are known issues:
 - **Rendering host configuration** - While the rendering host operates in editing mode (editing host) the rendering host has some outstanding configuration issues to render the site